BitShares-Committee/proposals/160208_feeschedule.md

 ----------------------------------------

 * upgrade protocol (hard fork) to include BSIP#10
-* modify committee owned assets to ask for percentage transfer fees
+* start discussion about modifying committee owned assets to ask for percentage transfer fees
 * start discussion about possible protocol modifications:
   * protocol upgrade to distinguish fees for bitassets and prediction markets
   * add committee controlled flags to prevent/allow specific operations